Sign In

 36.0

-Fumigators are to ensure that "All fumigation enclosures are sufficiently gas-tight to retain the required concentration for the duration of the exposure period".
+Fumigators are to ensure that all fumigation enclosures are sufficiently gas-tight to retain the required concentration for the duration of the exposure period.
 If gas concentrations during monitoring are found to be below the target values shown in Table 1, gas must be topped up to ensure the concentrations at any time during the exposure period do not fall below the target value.
 The monitoring and topped up details must be recorded on the fumigation certificate.

 Each fumigation chamber/enclosure must have a minimum of three monitoring lines at the bottom, middle and top of the stack away from the gas injection point.
 For sheet fumigation, logs must be stacked on a sealed surface and covered with gas proof sheets.